JumpIfZero/public-wiki-and-bugs/triggers.md

 # Triggers in Kittykeys

 Triggers are the heart of automatic scripts.
-Using trighgers, a series of commands can run automatically after some event happens in-game.
+Using triggers, a series of commands can run automatically after some event happens in-game.

 Kittykeys supports the following triggers as documented below.
 If you have any questions, please join the [JumpIfZero Plugins Discord server](https://discord.gg/j6754fvqyn), and we'll be happy to help!